Didier-Lalli/hpe-hack-shack-lv-20/README.md

-# Welcome to HPE Discover Virtual Hack Shack
+# Welcome to HPE Discover Virtual Hack Shack Challenges

 This repo contains the Jupyter Notebooks used for the Hack Shack Challenges during HPE Discover Virtual Experience.